Meet dispute resolution and mediation specialists

 effective non-harmful problem solving that will care for the interests, needs and concerns they express.

-Maureen Abbott Senior Aboriginal Consultant
+Maureen Abbott Senior Aboriginal Consultant (SA/NT)

 Maureen is an Aboriginal dispute resolution expert and a senior elder from the Western Arrernte Luritja (Owen Springs) region in Central Australia.
 She has conducted mediation training across the Northern Territory and the APY lands in SA.